k4i70/halo-mc/README.md

 git push origin main
 </pre>

-When done playing just type <code>stop</code> into the command prompt, wait for the server to stop and then enter your github username and a PAT with repo scopes.
+When done playing just type <code>stop</code> into the command prompt, wait for the server to stop, and then enter your github username and a PAT with repo scopes.
 Also must be a collaborator.
+(Just ask me)

-This script should pull down any changes from this website before starting, and when finished push changes up back into github.
+These instructions should pull down any changes from this website before starting, and when finished push changes up back into github.